 Jay and Joss are used to performing in theatres and on cruise ships.
 My hope when booking the ticket would be that the show would be more like a theatre production which it was.

-I await my signed tour poster.
+My poster also arrived swiftly.
 Had to get one of those as an individual who likes to collect magic related items.

 Prior to the show, I received email joining instructions.

 Logging into Zoom was straight forward and all audience members were able to wait and see each other while waiting for the show to start.

 Jay and Joss posted on Facebook prior to the show starting.
 A good omen that they were organised and ready.
 The fact that they were also in smart attire gave a good impression of what was to come.
 A prompt start for any online Zoom show is important.